 What the price includes:

-Return flights from London Heathrow to Quito, via Madrid, with Iberia (to be confirmed once flight schedules are known), six nights full board en-suite accommodation including snacks, all transport and entry fees in Ecuador, bird checklist and the services of your guides.
+Return flights from London Heathrow to Quito, via Madrid, with Iberia (to be confirmed once flight schedules are known), seven nights full board en-suite accommodation including snacks, all transport and entry fees in Ecuador, bird checklist and the services of your guides.

 The flight time to Madrid is 2 hours 30 minutes and the onward flight to Quito is 10 hours 55 minutes.
 The return flight to Madrid is 10 hours 40 minutes and the onward flight to Heathrow takes 2 hours 25 minutes.